Comprehensive binocular vision exams, vision therapy, and prism solutions for children and adults.

 Vision Therapy for Binocular Vision Problems

-Vision therapy is a customized treatment program designed to improve how the eyes and brain work together.
-It helps patients with binocular vision dysfunction develop stronger eye coordination, focusing ability, and visual comfort.
+Binocular vision patients are usually prescribed vision therapy.
+It is a personalized treatment that helps improve how the eyes and brain work together.
+It also helps focusing skills and visual comfort.

 In-Office Vision Therapy